Branding Uganda’s immense attractions at ITB Berlin, Germany

 Uganda delegation at the International Travel Bourse

 Many may wonder whether this is just a tourism board fair, but not really, this global forum, is meant to attract tour operators, hotels, cities, airlines and various other services that are in line with travel and tourism.
-This makes it a must attend show for any destination targeting the European market and therefore so thoughtful of Uganda’s state minister for tourism to always attend this fair and surely one of the best ways to increase either Uganda wildlife safaris, birding tours in Uganda or Uganda gorilla trekking safaris to an advantage of the country.
+This makes it a must attend show for any destination targeting the European market and therefore so thoughtful of Uganda’s state minister for tourism to always attend this fair and surely one of the best ways to increase either Uganda wildlife safaris, birding tours in Uganda or Uganda gorilla trekking safaris or Uganda tour to an advantage of the country.

 With determination to attest to the beauty in Uganda, the Uganda delegation representing at ITB Berlin comprise of officials from Uganda Tourism Board (UTB) and some members from the private sector including over 30 Ugandan tour operators and Uganda Wildlife Authority (UWA).
 Related to the tourism sector, other participants from Uganda at ITB Berlin include; a team of 14 hoteliers led by Mrs. Susan Muhwezi, the newly elected Chairperson of Uganda Hotel Owners Association (participating as trade visitors) and over 10 other independent tour operators.